krestkrest/go-xlsx-templater/README.md

 ```

 ### Read template, render with context and save to disk.
-Error processing omited in example.
+Error processing is omitted in example.

 ```go
     doc := xlst.New()